Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Efficiency Optimality

 \end{theorem}

-The efficiency optimality of $\widehat{V}_{as}$ established in Theorem \ref{opt-ralu} within $\mathcal{T}_{RL}$ is credited to the special hidden structure of $\mathcal{T}_{RL}$.
-In specific, by variational principal, we can show that the estimator in $\mathcal{T}_{RL}$ can be decomposed into one part asymptotically equivalent to $\widehat{V}_{as}$ and the other part uncorrelated with $\widehat{V}_{as}$.
+The efficiency optimality of $\widehat{V}_{as}$ established in Theorem \ref{opt-ralu} within $\mathcal{T}_{RL}$ is due to the special hidden structure of $\mathcal{T}_{RL}$.
+Specifically, by variational principle, we can show that the estimator in $\mathcal{T}_{RL}$ can be decomposed into one part asymptotically equivalent to $\widehat{V}_{as}$ and the other part uncorrelated with $\widehat{V}_{as}$.
 Then, by variance decomposition, we can show that $\widehat{V}_{as}$ exactly attains the variance lower bound of $\mathcal{T}_{RL}$.
-This is substantially different from the convolution theorem in classical semiparametric efficiency optimality \citep{bickel1993efficient}.
-It is noteworthy that in Section A.9 of the supplementary material, we actually prove Theorem \ref{opt-ralu} in the more general case allowing heteroscedasticity; i.e. without Assumption \ref{A8}.
+This is substantially different from the convolution theorem of classical semiparametric efficiency optimality \citep{bickel1993efficient}.

-Three implications from Theorem \ref{opt-ralu} are worth noting.
-First, because the current state-of-the-art estimator $\widehat{V}_{sb}$ belongs to the proposed class $\mathcal{T}_{RL}$, the proposed adaptive smoothing estimator $\widehat{V}_{as}$ is the most efficient one among the existing methods that allow nonregularity in inference on $V_0$.
-Indeed, the variance reduction of $\widehat{V}_{as}$ over $\widehat{V}_{sb}$ is significant that under certain mild assumptions as detailed in Section A.10 of the supplementary material,